 Joined Eden Faculty, 1992

-Deborah is Eden’s Academic Dean and Professor of New Testament.
-Dean Krause’s teaching and scholarship focus on methods of biblical interpretation and their roots in critical theory, theology and politics.
-In addition to a required course in Biblical Studies, she teaches courses in the gospels, early Jewish exegesis, the Deutero-Pauline and pastoral epistles, and feminist-womanist, post-colonial and postmodern biblical interpretation.
+Dr. Krause is Professor of New Testament.
+Her teaching and scholarship focus on methods of biblical interpretation and their roots in critical theory, theology, and politics.
+In addition to a required course in Biblical Studies, she teaches courses in the gospels, early Jewish exegesis, the Deutero-Pauline and pastoral epistles, and feminist-womanist, post-colonial, and postmodern biblical interpretation.

 “I want my students to make informed analogies between the ancient contexts of scripture and their own contemporary contexts.”